-Chinese New Year is fast approaching, and with this year being the year of the Rat some people are up for a very good and lucky year.
-But, what do you really know about the Chinese horoscopes associated with it?
-Do you know your Chinese Zodiac Sign and what does this mean?
-Let’s enlighten you…
+Chinese New Year is fast approaching, and with this year being the year of the Ox some people are due for a very lucky year.
+Intrigued by the what your Chinese Zodiac Sign is and what it means?
+Then read on…

 The Origin of the 12 Chinese Zodiac Signs

-The Supreme August Jade Emperor, also known as Yuihuang Shangdi was the governor of the Cosmos and lived in a palace, located at the highest point in heaven.
-He grew himself a large family with his wife (known as the Jade Empress) and built an entourage of ministers and officials to help him reign.
-However, he began to realise he was missing Royal Guards and hatched a plan to find some.
+The Supreme August Jade Emperor, also known as Yuihuang Shangdi, was the governor of the Cosmos and lived in a palace located at the highest point in heaven.
+He and his wife, the Jade Empress, were blessed with a large family and built an entourage of ministers and officials to help him reign.
+However, he began to realise he was missing royal guards and hatched a plan to find some.

-Many animals started the race, but only 12 completed and they are: The Rat, The Ox, The Tiger, The Rabbit, The Dragon, The Snake, The Horse, The Sheep, The Monkey, The Rooster, The Dog and The Pig.
+Many animals started the race, but only 12 finished and they are: the Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog, Pig and Rat.
 Here is how the legend goes:

 The Diligent Ox used its sheer size and weight to charge through the obstacles and as she approached the river, the finish line was in sight.
 As she found the race easy, due to her ‘bulldozer’ effect approach, the Ox did not mind the Rat hitching a ride and was more than happy to assist him in the race.
 Right before the finish line the crafty Rat leapt off the Ox’s head, crossing the line mere milliseconds before the Ox, claiming first place.
 Therefore, the Rat is the first sign of the Chinese Zodiac, and the Ox second.